jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 Still, we want the *getting started* experience to be as simple and as easy as possible, and to do so in a reliable way, especially during development.
-So, while SBDG may not provide implicit *auto-configuration* support for every concern, this does not mean you are left to figure it all out by yourself (e.g. Region configuration).
+So, while [spring-boot-gemfire-name] may not provide implicit *auto-configuration* support for every concern, this does not mean you are left to figure it all out by yourself (e.g. Region configuration).

-During development, if you don’t care specifically "*how*" your data is stored and you just want to simply and rapidly iterate, putting and getting data into and out of VMware GemFire, then SBDG can help.
+During development, if you don’t care specifically "*how*" your data is stored and you just want to simply and rapidly iterate, putting and getting data into and out of [vmware-gemfire-name], then [spring-boot-gemfire-name] can help.

-The first thing we will do is annotate our application configuration with SDG’s `@EnableEntityDefinedRegions` annotation and set the `basePackageClasses` attribute to our `Customer` class:
+The first thing we will do is annotate our application configuration with [spring-data-gemfire-name]’s `@EnableEntityDefinedRegions` annotation and set the `basePackageClasses` attribute to our `Customer` class: